 Where appropriate we will also engage with local judicial or non-judicial grievance mechanisms to provide remedy.
 We will not impede access to state-based judicial or non-judicial mechanisms; or any other mechanisms available to people who make allegations of potential human rights impacts.
-In addition, we will not request that any individuals or communities waive their legal rights as a condition of participating in our (or any other judicial, or non-judicial) grievance/mediation process, or require confidentiality provisions (e.g., non-disclosure agreements) with respect to human rights grievances.
+In addition, we will not request that any individuals or communities waive their legal rights as a condition of participating in our (or any other judicial, or non-judicial) grievance/mediation process, or require confidentiality provisions (e.g. non-disclosure agreements) with respect to human rights grievances.

-We are committed to protect the rights of those who report to us
+We are committed to protecting the rights of our employees, and those who work with us.